 For years my suspension has been basically all of the parts that I sell, but not much of it was unique.
 Standard geometry kit, Koni coilovers with my top mounts, the control arms were the only "custom" pieces.
-Spring of 2020 I found myself with some extra time on my hands, and I seriously revisited my suspension model for the first time in years (see these links for the original analysis).
+Spring of 2020 I found myself with some extra time on my hands, and I seriously revisited my suspension model for the first time in years.
 Maybe I can improve things a bit...

 I purchased a license of SusProg3D a couple of years ago, but other than getting the basic suspension layout modeled I hadn't made much use of it.
 It's a pretty good program and very powerful, but the learning curve IS a bit steep!
 What I found once I started analyzing the model of my current suspension was that I had been running the car too low recently.
 The roll centers were a bit lower than I would like, and as a result were moving around a lot more than I like to see.
 And while there is a certain school of thought that says kinematic roll centers aren't all that meaningful, I still feel that they are a good indicator of the overall state of the suspension design.
 In my experience large roll center movements have a destabilizing effect that you can feel as the driver.
 The question is, what can I do to improve things.
 Without just raising the car, that would be too easy!

 One thing you can do to improve the geometry of a strut suspension is tilt the strut further in.
 My top mounts already do this, but I decided to take it to the next level.
 There was just enough room on the inside to move the top of the rear strut in another 1/2", so I took the rear coilovers apart and drilled and tapped two new mounting holes in the top mounts.

 Upon test fitting, I found that the edge of the plate was now hitting the radius at the top of the strut tower, so I added a chamfer with the belt sander to clear.

 Re-assembling the coilover and test fitting again revealed another problem.
 The spring perch was contacting the raised area in the chassis shown below.